 3. Porto (The Harbour), a port serving Bari

 Serving more than 2 million passengers a year, the harbor is considered to be Italy’s gateway to the Balkans, with regular ships taking passengers across the ocean on a daily basis.
-If you plan to take a cruise while you’re in Bari or are stopping here while already on one, this is an ideal place to stay.
+Port Bari is the second-largest cargo port in Italy after Naples.

 Meanwhile, its beautiful marina is full of stunning boats, both non-commercial, as well as some providing private tours and trips.
 This makes it an equally fabulous choice for those either hoping to hire one or who simply enjoy watching the boats bob up and down in the water with a drink or a meal.